-It was more than a year ago that I got an email request from Millenium Press asking about license to use one of my Gigapan images for what sounded like an interesting project- they have published the world’s largest atlas of the world.
+It was more than a year ago that I got an email request from Millenium House publishers in Australia asking about license to use one of my Gigapan images for what sounded like an interesting project- they have published the world’s largest atlas of the world.
 Earth Platinum is a printed atlas that is 6 feet high!

-The bog book is currently on display at the British Library, and if you ask for assistance (apparently it takes special training to flip the pages) at go to the section on PLate Tectonics pages 24-25, my image fills the lower frame of these pages:
+The big book is currently on display at the British Library.
+If go there and ask for assistance (apparently it takes special training to flip the pages!), go to the section on Plate Tectonics on pages 24-25, my image fills the lower frame of these pages.
+By my math that panorama is 9 1/3 feet wide!

-For what it’s worth the original imagemof Thingvellir in Iceland they found is in the zoom and pan from of Gigapan at http://gigapan.com/gigapans/13062.
+For what it’s worth the original image of Thingvellir in Iceland they found is in the zoom and pan format of Gigapan at http://gigapan.com/gigapans/13062.
 I was a bit surprised when they asked, because this image has all that ugly banding around the sun.
 That was because it was so cold that day I forgot to set the exposure hold lock on my little camera.

 The other thing worth knowing about this place is that it was a gathering spot in the year 930 (no typo) where the Icelandic Parliament was formed.
 They have some old democracy there.

-The irony of this story was that the only other people here were three american tourists.
-I was surprised when one of them asked me “Is that a Gigapan?” as I had not had one person recognize the rig in the year or two I took it on the road (also in Shanghai, Hong Kong, Australia)– but this guy was actually affiliated with the Carnegie Mellon University research group that developed the software.
+The irony of this story was that the only other people here were three American tourists.
+I was surprised when one of them asked me, “Is that a Gigapan?” — not had one person recognized the rig in the year or two I took it on the road (also in Shanghai, Hong Kong, Australia)– but this guy was actually affiliated with the Carnegie Mellon University research group that developed the software.

 I am rather stoked to see my photo in the big atlas!
-Now I just need to build a big bookshelf (kust kidding, I do not get a copy).
+Now I just need to build a big bookshelf (just kidding, I do not get a copy).
+But excited that my humble panorama made it in that big book.

 How totally cool is that!?
 I love it…so classy and edubrainy!